 Study research shows that up to 40% of students fail to finish their intended courses.
 Imagine spending all the money to get into a college degree program only to leave it halfway through and wasting the money.

 When you don’t complete your degree, any student loan or debt that you have taken becomes much more difficult to pay off.
 This is why you should be absolutely certain about your intended course before starting the program.

 Make sure that the degree is in a course that you actually enjoy and gives you an advantage in the job market in the future.

 Students who dropout of school find it much more difficult to pay for college fee that they have submitted on loan, without going broke.

-Given the rising cost of education and low employ-ability prospects after getting a degree, you need to be smart about your education.
-Apply to as money scholarships as you can to increase your chances of getting accepted and reduce your tuition fee burden.
+Given the rising cost of education and low employ-ability prospects after getting a degree, be smart about your education.
+Apply for as money scholarships as you can to increase your chances of getting accepted and reduce your tuition fee burden.

 Be economical and monitor your expenses.
 You can find many ways to keep rent, commuting and studying costs low and keep the party lifestyle to a minimum.

 If you can get a decent paying job while studying, it can significantly reduce your expenses and help you pay for college without going broke.